Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Motivating Online CO Problems

-\rebut{Online} CO problems are a natural class of problems that admit constructions of small-scale instances, because the hardness of \rebut{online} CO problems can be characterized by the input length, and instances of different scales are similar.
+\rebut{Online} CO problems are a natural class of problems that admit constructions of small-scale instances, because the hardness of them can be characterized by the input length, and instances of different scales are similar.
 This property simplifies the construction of curricula and underscores curriculum learning.
-We also believe \rebut{online} CO problems make the use of LMDP suitable, because under a proper distribution $\{ w_m \}$, instances with drastically different solutions do not occupy much of the probability space.
+We also believe \rebut{online} CO problems make the use of LMDP suitable, because under a proper distribution $\{ w_m \}$, \emph{instances in a large portion of the probability space have similar near optimal solutions}.

-In this section we introduce two motivating \rebut{online} CO problems.
-We are interested in these problems because they have all been extensively studied and have closed-form, easy-to-implement policies as references.
+In this section we introduce three motivating \rebut{online} CO problems.
+We are interested in these problems because they have all been extensively studied.
 Furthermore, they were studied in \citet{paper_new_dog}, the paper that motivates our work.
-They also have real-world applications, e.g., auction design \citep{paper:knapsack_secretary_application}.
+They also have real-world applications, e.g., auction design \citep{paper:knapsack_secretary_application} and advertisement targeting \citep{mehta2007adwords}.